Divyanshwick/Coding-Questions-C-language-/README.md

 # Coding-Questions-C-language-
-Just a collection to save my code
+Just a collection to save my code in c programming language